Amazon No Longer Offers 2-Day Prime Shipping (Here’s What To Do About It)

 Have you noticed that Amazon doesn’t deliver on their 2-day Prime Shipping anymore?
-It’s actually not even close for my address.
+It’s actually not even close for my address and I’ve had to return stuff to Amazon as I don’t need it by the time the package shows up.
 Anything that I want to buy today (a Monday) won’t be delivered until Sunday at the earliest.
 I tested this on a bunch of different shopping categories and made sure it was all products sold and shipped directly by Amazon, and none could be delivered before Sunday, 6 days from NOW.
 But alas, not all hope is lost, here’s what you should do to hold Amazon’s feet to the fire.
-It’ll only take a few minutes and put an extra $10 in your pocket.
+It’ll only take a few minutes and put an extra $10 or $20 in your pocket.

 Prime 2-Day Shipping Has Turned Into 5-Day Delivery